sashabel1/HistoryFlow/README.md

 📦 Installation & Setup
-1.Clone the repository:
+#Clone the repository:
 git clone https://github.com/YOUR_USERNAME/historyflow.git

-2.Install dependencies for both client and server: cd react-timeline && npm install cd server && npm install
+#Install dependencies for both client and server:
+cd react-timeline && npm install cd server && npm install

-3.Create a .env file in the server folder and add:
+#Create a .env file in the server folder and add:
 MONGODB_URI=your_mongodb_connection_string
 GEMINI_API_KEY=your_key
 UNSPLASH_ACCESS_KEY=your_key
 JWT_SECRET=your_secret

-4.Run the project:
+#Run the project:
-# In one terminal
+In one terminal
 npm start
-# In another (for the server)
+In another (for the server)
 cd server && node server.js